Varun-Kolanu/csoc_flutter/README.md

 - To find possible issues to work on, see the [issues tab](https://github.com/Varun-Kolanu/csoc_flutter/issues).
 If it was not opened by a maintainer, choose those which has label 'approved' (Maintainers for this repo are [Varun Kolanu](https://github.com/Varun-Kolanu/), [Shashank Kumar](https://github.com/shashankiitbhu), [Prithvi Dutta](https://github.com/prithvihehe) )
 - Choose according to your interests, complexity of the issue.
 Judgement depends on the complexity of issue, code cleanliness, commit discipline, solution developed and guidelines followed.
-- After choosing an issue, ask in the comments to assign you that issue.
+- After choosing an issue, comment `@csoc-bot claim` to get the issue assigned.
 Only after getting an issue assigned, start working on it.
-- The first contributor who asked will get the assignment of issue in general.
+- The first contributor who asked will get the assignment of issue.
 - One contributor can only work on one issue at a time.
-If you have done most of the work, raised a PR and waiting for a maintainer review, you can reach out a maintainer to assign a new issue.
+If you have done most of the work, raised a PR and waiting for a maintainer review, you can reach out a maintainer to assign a new issue or abandon the previous issue.

 ### Opening an issue